wkumari/draft-kh-dnsop-7706bis/README.md

    server operators will turn off the AXFR capability on the servers listed above.
-Using AXFR over TCP to addresses that are likely to be anycast (as the ones above are) may conceivably have transfer
+Using AXFR over TCP to addresses that are likely to be anycast (as the ones above are) may conceivably have transfer problems due to anycast, but current practice shows that to be unlikely.

-Kumari & Hoffman          Expires July 27, 2019                 [Page 8]
+   To repeat the requirement from earlier in this document: if the contents of the zone cannot be refreshed before the expire time, the

-Internet-Draft            Running Root on Local             January 2019
+Kumari & Hoffman          Expires July 28, 2019                 [Page 8]

-   problems due to anycast, but current practice shows that to be unlikely.
+Internet-Draft              Root Server Local               January 2019

-   To repeat the requirement from earlier in this document: if the contents of the zone cannot be refreshed before the expire time, the server MUST return a SERVFAIL error response for all queries until the zone can be successfully be set up again.
+   server MUST return a SERVFAIL error response for all queries until the zone can be successfully be set up again.